Skip to main content

 4. Consumer durables grew 7.3% while consumer non‑durables contracted 0.6% for the second consecutive month.

-6. Finance Ministry’s Monthly Economic Review warned of a moderation in March 2026, citing the West Asia crisis as a head‑wind.
+6. The Finance Ministry’s Monthly Economic Review flagged a moderation in industrial growth for March 2026.

 Background & Context